top of page

 Matt Freer

 My work grows from a long interest in how our inner lives and outer lives speak to each other.
 After years in environmental and international development work, I now spend my time looking after our small-holding and welcoming people into it.
 I’m drawn to how awareness, love, and the natural world quietly shape who we are becoming.
-Alongside breathwork and shared reflection, I offer a place to pause and notice what is stirring, and how it might be asking for care, courage, or change.
-With breathwork and gentle conversation, I’m interested in how love and attention open us to something deeper.
+Alongside breathwork, I offer a place to pause and notice what is stirring, and how it might be asking for care, courage or change.

 My path into spiritual accompaniment has evolved slowly, rooted in a lifelong curiosity about the spiritual journey.
 From seeking awe and wonder in nature as a teenager to nurturing life on a small-holding today, I find myself with fewer fixed answers but a deeper connection to the rhythms of the earth.
 Facilitating breathwork and hosting guests on our land, I draw the earth, the breath, the elements and seasonal rhythms more fully into my practice.